mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 &=& \boldsymbol{w}_{t}  + \alpha \big[ U^{*}(s) - \hat{U}(s, \boldsymbol{w}_{t}) \big] \nabla_{\boldsymbol{w}} \hat{U}(s, \boldsymbol{w}_{t}) \\
 \end{eqnarray}$$

-The last step is an application of the [chain rule](https://en.wikipedia.org/wiki/Chain_rule) that is necessary because we want to find the gradient vector of the error function with respect to the weights, and the weights are part of our function approximator $$\hat{U}(s, \boldsymbol{w}_{t})$$.
-The minus sign in front of the quantity 1/2 is used to revert the direction of the gradient vector.
+The last step is an application of the [chain rule](https://en.wikipedia.org/wiki/Chain_rule) that is necessary because we are dealing with a function composition.
+We want to find the gradient vector of the error function with respect to the weights, and the weights are part of our function approximator $$\hat{U}(s, \boldsymbol{w}_{t})$$.
+The minus sign in front of the quantity 1/2 is used to change the direction of the gradient vector.
 Remember that the gradient points to the top of the hill, while we want to go to the bottom (minimizing the error).
 In conclusion the upate rule is telling us that all we need is the output of the approximator and its gradient.
 Finding the gradient of a linear approximator is particularly easy, whereas in non-linear approximators (e.g. neural networks) it requires more steps.

 At this point you might think we have all we need to start the learning procedure, however there is an important part missing.
 We supposed it was possible to use the optimal utility function $$U^{*}$$ as target in the error estimation step. **We do not have the optimal utility function**.
 Think about that, having this function would mean we do not need an approximator at all.
 Moving in our gridworld we could simply call $$U^{*}(s_{t})$$ at each time step $$t$$ and get the actual utility value of that state.
 What we can do to overcome this problem is to build a target function $$U^{\sim}$$ which represent an **approximated target** and plug it in our formula: